Overview

 👀 On the Ground

-The fields are small-scale and interspersed with the island's residential areas - a patchwork of plots worked by individual families.
-During harvest season, farmers are visible working in the fields early morning and late afternoon.
-The black volcanic soil against green garlic plants against blue sky makes for strong photography at any time of day.
-Outside the growing season (roughly May to August), the fields are bare or being prepared for the next planting.
+The fields are small family plots worked individually, interspersed with the island's residential areas and coconut and areca palm groves.
+During harvest season (Feb - Mar), farmers are active in the fields from early morning, cutting and bundling garlic before the midday heat.
+Dried garlic bulbs spread across every available flat surface give the island a distinctive visual and aromatic quality that is unlike anywhere else in Vietnam.
+The rows of dark volcanic soil against green plants against open sea make for strong photography at any time of day, from any direction.
+Outside the growing season (roughly April to August), the fields are bare or being prepared for the September planting.

 Travel Tips